-‘The Disastrous Life of Saiki K’ Season 2 Release Date On U.S. Netflix: ‘Saiki Kusuo no ψ-nan’ Anime Soon
+‘The Disastrous Life Of Saiki K’ Season 2 Release Date On U.S. Netflix: ‘Saiki Kusuo no ψ-nan’ Anime Soon

 American Netflix audiences are looking for The Disastrous Life of Saiki K Season 2 to release on the streaming platform now that the first 24 episodes of the Saiki Kusuo no ψ-nan (or Saiki Kusuo no Psi-nan) anime have been releasing for everyone’s binge-watching pleasure.
 Thankfully, the Saiki Kusuo no ψ-nan Season 2 release date in Japan was actually in 2018, so it is just a matter of time before Netflix U.S. premieres 24 new episodes.

 The first season of The Disastrous Life of Saiki K anime was actually released in 2016.
-The release schedule for Season 1 was kind of odd compared to most anime since each episode was only five minutes and aired each weekday.
+The release schedule for Season 1 was kind of odd compared to most anime since each episode was only five minutes and aired on weekdays.
 At the end of each week, these five episodes were then aired as a compilation episode.
 All in all, these 120 mini-episodes were then compiled into 24 compilation episodes with an English dub, which is the format for both Funimation the UK/U.S. Netflix The Disastrous Life of Saiki K anime.

 Unfortunately, Netflix U.S. has a bad habit of officially announcing release dates for entire anime seasons with very short notice.
 At the same time, it’s possible that Netflix will follow the same plan that they used for the Violet Evergarden anime, which was released on Netflix U.S. the same day that the final episode aired in Japan.